microsoft/terminal/doc/specs/Keyboard-Selection.md

 ConHost allows the user to modify a selection using the keyboard.
 Holding `Shift` allows the user to move the second selection endpoint in accordance with the arrow keys.
 The selection anchor updates by one cell per key event, allowing the user to refine the selected region.

-Mark mode allows the user to create a selection using only the keyboard.
-Then edit it as mentioned above.
+Mark mode allows the user to create a selection using only the keyboard, then edit it as mentioned above.

 ## Solution Design